Updated: Oct 7, 2020

 In this YouTube video, President of Toronto Recruiters Marc Belaiche discusses recruiting issues you may be encountering as a business owner.
 There are numerous challenges you can face as a business owner on the recruiting front whether it’s a low supply of great candidates, wage increases, or a skills shortage.
-Below, Marc discusses the more common recruiting issues organizations face and what you can do about them.
+Below we discuss some of the more common recruiting issues organizations face and what you can do about them.

 1. When unemployment is low.